la2050/archive/_projects/2016/agency-of-assets.md

 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Measures of cultural and global economic influence (“soft power”)
+project_proposal_description: >-
+  ICA LA, in collaboration with arts advocate Pete Galindo and Legacy LA, will create Agency of Assets—an initiative designed to catalyze local high school youth into leadership roles in the arts and creative economy through engagement, experience, and employment.
+In its pilot stage, a cohort of twenty students will participate in a spring break immersion program, followed by mentorship meetings, summer job positions, and the creation of a pop-up art space in fall 2017.
+project_areas:
+  - Central LA
+  - East LA
 project_proposal_best_place: >-
   ICA LA’s Agency of Assets will help make Los Angeles the best place to create by providing opportunities for local youth to pursue leadership roles within